semaphoreci/docs/docs/security/configuring-pre-flight-checks.md

 3. Type **Commands** to execute before each pipeline.

 4. Choose **Secrets** you want to use in **Commands**.

+5. You can override the agent specification of initialization jobs for that project.
+Select **Override default agent specification** and choose machine and/or OS image, in the same way as [here](#initilization-jobs-configuration).

 5. Click **Save changes** button.